TL;DR

 Update as new deadlines emerge.
 When instructors announce new assignments or your preceptor adds deliverables, immediately add them to your unified calendar.
 Keeping this tool current maintains its usefulness.

 Build in buffer time.
 Schedule your personal deadlines two to three days before official due dates.
 This buffer accommodates unexpected obstacles without triggering extensions or late submissions.
+The end-of-semester crunch hits hardest when you have no margin built into your schedule.

 Protect your communication.
 When you need to request adjustments, do so in writing.
 Email creates a record and allows recipients to respond thoughtfully.
 Follow up if you do not receive responses within a reasonable timeframe.
+If you are managing a work schedule alongside school, communicate those constraints clearly to all parties.

 Deadline conflicts are manageable when anticipated.
 The work you invest in early planning pays dividends throughout the semester in reduced stress and better outcomes.